tetesandra/bs4starter/README.md

 # bs4starter
-Gulp setup to compile SASS for ootstrap 4
+Gulp setup to compile SASS for Bootstrap 4